rigaya/QSVEnc/Install.en.md

 ### 1. Add repository for Intel Media driver

-> [!NOTE]
-> Please skip this step on Ubuntu 24.04 as Intel Media driver can be installed by default.

 Intel media driver can be installed following instruction on [this link](https://dgpu-docs.intel.com/driver/client/overview.html).

 First, install required tools.